-TO: Board President and RE: Disclosure of Interest have As [a Board member/an officer/an expression of the District's Code rest in an actual or prosed contract to where the contract is the contract of the contract e of Ethics.
-Consistent with that Co ode, I am disclosing my [Che eck all that apply] [] I, my spouse, minor children, or depe with [insert the name of the vendor, may do business] [] I am or my spouse is a member or association with whom the District do employee of [insert the name of the or may do business]. he firm, partnership, or [] I am or my spouse is an officer or eassociation with whom the District do he firm, partnership, or [] I or my spouse own or control stock in n [insert the name of the corporation n]. [] (Spe Other ecify: Additional information regarding the nature and extent of my interest is p rovided below: I understand that additional informa ation regarding this matter may he necessary and will supp plement this letter at the request of the E oe necessary, and will Nam ne (Printed or Typed) Signature Date
+TO: Board President and RE: Disclosure of Interest have As [a Board member/an officer/an empereceived a copy of the District's Code of rest in an actual or prosed contract to which Ethics.
+Consistent with that Code, I School District, I am disclosing my [Che eck all that apply] [] I, my spouse, minor children, or depended with [insert the name of the vendor, commay do business] [] I am or my spouse is a member or empassociation with whom the District does of ı, partnership, or [] I am or my spouse is an officer or empassociation with whom the District does of ı, partnership, or [] [] (Spe I or my spouse own or control stock in [in Other secify: nsert the name of the corporation].
+Additional information regarding the natu are and extent of my interest is provide ed below: supp I understand that additional informational information of the Board states at the request of the Board states are the request of the Board states at the request of the Board states are the states are the request of the Board states are the reques cessary, and will Nam ne (Printed or Typed) Signature Date